Relintai/pandemonium_engine_docs/engine_development/cpp/custom_modules_in_cpp.md

 ```

 This allows for powerful possibilities using Python to construct the file list
 using loops and logic statements.
-Look at some modules that ship with Godot by
+Look at some modules that ship with Pandemonium by
 default for examples.

 To add include directories for the compiler to look at you can append it to the